 This solution is based on simple but clever idea: why do we need to iterate through all the tenant documents/items if all the content is already crawled by search?
 Search is also respect permissions.
 Can we just use search to get files shared with Everyone?
 Let us see.

 With this option we would use search query “*” and all 5 possible SharePoint entities – driveItem’,’listItem’,’list’,’drive’,’site’ to find everything that is shared with everyone.
 We’d pull results with paging (we’d use “from” option in a loop to pull all results).
-After we get all results – we’d select only unique site collections.
+After we get all results – we can sort and select only unique site collections.
 But!
 We might have some problems here.

 Problem #1.
 Again, for small environments or if there are not much “Open” sites – it would work.
 But for large enterprise environments the problem is the same as in “brute force”.
-Search would returns too many results – and it might take weeks (exact time is unpredictable) to get all of them.
-(Surely there are sites “legally” shared with everyone, public Office 365 group based sites, communication sites… So your search will be flooded with content from sites you already know are shared with all).
+Search would returns too many results – and it might take days and weeks (exact time is unpredictable) to get all of them.
+(Surely there are sites “legally” shared with everyone – Communication sites, public Teams, Yammer communities… So your search will be flooded with content from sites you already know are shared with all).

 So, consider the following approach: